 In the early 1930s Churchill switched from Wolseley to Austin cars: small fours and big sixes.
 One of the former, a 1938 Austin 10 Cambridge, was the Chartwell workhorse.
 It was driven primarily by longtime secretary Grace Hamblin.
 It was acquired in the 1960s by the 6th Marquess of Bath, who restored and displayed it at Longleat.
 In 2014 it made £66,000 at auction.
 Sir Winston referred to it as a “true blue” British motorcar.

-The Present of a Daimler
+The present of a Daimler

 In 1929 Churchill lost almost all he had in the Wall Street crash, and two years later went on a North American lecture tour to recoup his losses.
 Back home, his friend Brendan Bracken was soliciting donations to buy Churchill a new car, a Daimler 35.
 It was waiting in London: a £2000 landaulette limousine by Barker.
 Over 140 affectionate friends contributed, among them the Prince of Wales, Charlie Chaplin, John Maynard Keynes, Harold Macmillan and, of course, his longtime and close friend, the Duke of Westminster.

 The Daimler was a 5.8-liter sleeve-valve six, then in its last year.
 Churchill had earlier test-driven a more exotic Double-Six, but the Depression was at its depth and practicality prevailed.
 “There was some controversy as to whether you would prefer a Rolls-Royce, a Daimler or a Bentley,” Bracken told him.
-His friends settled on “the car which is least expensive to maintain.”
+His friends had settled on “the car which is least expensive to maintain.”

 For a moving episode featuring a lookalike Daimler, as Churchill is warned of German rearmament in the classic documentary “The Wilderness Years” click on this Hillsdale Churchill site and then on the YouTube video.

 The advent of war in 1939 found Churchill back at the Admiralty.
 He sold the Daimler to a London dealer, saying he’d have new one “when the War has ceased.”
-In 1985, a Daimler 35 said to be his was bought for £60,500 at Sotheby’s.
+In 1985, a Daimler 35 said to be his changed hands for £60,500 at Sotheby’s.
 Found dilapidated in Gloucestershire, it had been restored, and equipped with a bulldog mascot and Churchill coat of arms to emphasize, unnecessarily, its association.

-There’s Safety in Humbers
+There’s safety in Humbers